 With sharp horses, basic movements such as leg yielding and shoulder-in are incredibly beneficial for engaging your horses’ brain and his body and for more advanced horses, half passes.
 Asking the horse to bend his body and move away from your leg, even in the walk will concentrate the mind.
 Travers and Renvers are also brilliant exercises to incorporate into your schooling sessions.
 I like to work with plenty of transitions within the gait and as direct transitions with plenty of changes of direction.
 Incorporate varying sizes of circles into your schooling work and if you need some inspiration, ride a new dressage test!
 Once your horse has worked and is more relaxed in his mind, then you can incorporate a walk stretch https://www.aloeride.com/fantastic-elastic-equine-flexibility/ break on a longer rein.

-Winter brings many riding challenges, but by using that extra spark and energy in the right way, you’ll find that come spring, your horse will be stronger, fitter and ready for the new competition season ahead.
+Winter brings many riding challenges, but by using that extra spark and energy in the right way, you’ll find that, come Spring, your horse will be stronger, fitter and ready for the new competition season ahead.
 Please share Riding Sharp Horses, advice from a top dressage rider with your fellow competitors.